-If you or your spouse is a highly compensated executive who receives stock options, restricted stock units, or company stock, those investments may have grown into a significant part of your retirement savings.
+If you receive compensation in the form of stock options, restricted stock units, or company stock, those investments may have grown into a significant part of your retirement savings.
 This is called having a “concentrated position” in your portfolio—and it’s not always a good thing.

 It can be tempting to let things ride when any of your investments have appreciated.
 But what would happen if the market plummeted?
 And what are the tax consequences of cashing out those holdings?

 Believe it or not, many executives have a hard time when it comes to making investment decisions that involve their company stock.

 First, there may be an emotional component involved.
 Some executives equate company stock with company loyalty.
 Selling company stock may even feel a bit like a betrayal to the company.

 Second, change tends to be hard, doubly so if the company stock has skyrocketed in value.
 It’s hard to let go of what has been a winning investment

 What are your options for appreciated company stock?